 If you just need an inexpensive USB-C SD and Micro SD reader, look no further than

-The newest DJI Ronin gimbal, now called RS2 has so many upgrades over the previous Ronin S. The arms are carbon Fiber, the battery detaches to charge without having to be attached.
+The newest DJI Ronin gimbal, now called RS3 is very similar to previous RS2.
+The main update is auto locking motors.
+The arms are carbon Fiber, the battery detaches to charge without having to be attached.
 It can be used in briefcase mode, it has locking axes (makes it easy to balance) carries a heavier payload and breaks down into a very small footprint.
 The inbuilt screen provides access to enough functionality, that you can use the gimbal without having to attach a smartphone for quick shoots.
-Everything that I didn’t like about the Ronin S has been fixed or changed.
 If you get the pro bundle (I highly recommend you do) you get a mechanical focus to work on any lens and the amazing Raven Eye.
 Raven eye connects to the app wirelessly and provides remote control over the gimbal movement including a responsive mimic and automatic face tracking.
 This is now my favorite gimbal, hands down.
 This is how you get cinematic smooth footage while walking or moving the camera around a subject.